kedanco/100-days-kallaway-log/README.md

 Encountered a Lowest Common Multiple Range challenge on FCC and totally didn't understand what's going on.
 These mathematical stuff still feels difficult to understand.
 Need more practise..

 **Link to work:**

+### Day 32 : 6th Feb Tuesday, 2018

+**Today's Progress:** !!JS30 Day 30!!

+**Thoughts:** I'm finally done with Wes Bos's #Javascript30 challenge!
+Finally I can spend time finishing other things on FCC and doing the new grid/flexbox course :D

+Today's project on the Whack-A-Mole game was extremely fun!
+I've always wanted to challenge my skills with game/product/website creation and not with boring exercises... haha!
+But well, we need to do those to test ourselves and learn right.
+I guess maybe I could push myself to learn more by creating stuff rather than practising with exercises.

+Added my own difficulty and timelimit input to the game.
+Also added a wooden mallet as a custom cursor, and to rotate (hammer) when clicked) It's been sometime since I added extra features to JS30 projects :)
+I think I'll find the time to add in LocalStorage, A ranking board and (maybe) the option to change cursor images!

+**Link to work:**